bombsquad-community/plugin-manager/README.md

   ...
 }
 ```
 You can add whatever you wanna add to these fields.
-However, leave the value for your version key `null`:
+However, leave the value for your version key as `null`:
 ```json
 "1.0.0": null
 ```